Why SSH Security Matters for Ubuntu Servers

 chmod 600 ~/.ssh/authorized_keys

 Permission errors are a common reason key authentication fails.
-SSH is strict about file permissions and will refuse to use authorized_keys files that are readable by anyone other than the owner.
+SSH enforces strict file permissions and will refuse to use authorized_keys files that are readable by group or world.
+This security measure prevents other users on the same system from reading your authorized keys file.

-To use Pageant (which stores your key in memory and provides it automatically to PuTTY), run Pageant and add your private key file through the system tray icon.
+To use Pageant, which stores your key in memory and provides it automatically to PuTTY connections, run Pageant and add your private key file through the system tray icon.
 Configure PuTTY to use Pageant for authentication under Connection, SSH, Auth.
 Load your saved session and connect.
 Pageant will supply your key automatically without prompting for the passphrase each time, as long as Pageant is running.

 Step 3: Disable Password Authentication

-Once you have confirmed that key-based login works, disable password authentication.
-This step removes the attack vector that the automated bots are exploiting.
+Once you have confirmed that key-based login works reliably, disable password authentication.
+This step removes the primary attack vector that automated bots exploit.

 sudo nano /etc/ssh/sshd_config